xuehaipeng/tls-capture/README.md

 ✅ **MVP Implementation Complete**: The tool now has a working foundation with functional BPF packet capture capabilities.
 The XDP program successfully loads, attaches to network interfaces, and captures TLS packets.

+✅ **PCAP Functionality Fixed**: The PCAP file generation feature has been implemented and tested.
+The tool can now save captured packets to PCAP format files compatible with Wireshark and other analysis tools.

+✅ **Comprehensive Testing Framework**: Enhanced real-world testing capabilities with multiple test scenarios, PCAP validation, and automated test suites.

 ## Features

 - Real-time TLS/HTTPS traffic capture using eBPF XDP